-Water is one of the most common and powerful dream symbols and we might think that dreaming of water signifies a general idea.
-No, the meaning of your dream depends on the body of water you had in your dreams.
+A powerful dream symbol is water. it is also one of the most common.
+The meaning of your dream depends on the body of water you had in your dreams.
 Water is all around us in our daily lives and essential to life.
-Be careful though since water is mysterious, dangerous, and destructive.
-Bodies of water are a foreign world we cannot live in.
-We can drown in water and experience the devastation of floods and tsunamis.
+Since water is mysterious, dangerous, and destructive, you should take care when it is seen.
+The world of water is foreign to us because it is world, we cannot live in.
+Water can be nurturing but it can all be destructive.

-In general, water tends to represent the unconscious, a powerful and large part of who we are that we are not aware of and do not recognize as “us.”
+Generally speaking, water tends to represent the unconscious, a powerful and large part of who we are that we are not aware of and do not recognize as “us.”
 Water is often associated with emotions and the expression of emotions.
-Emotions are often unconscious for us and we express emotions through tears.
+Emotions are often unconscious for us, and we express emotions through tears.

-Finally, water can relate to spirituality and spiritual/religious beliefs.
+Water can symbolize motherhood because water is the source of all life.
+Water can also relate to spirituality and spiritual/religious beliefs.

 - The cleanliness of the water: is the water clean and pure or is it polluted?

 - The depth of water: is the water shallow or deep?

 - The quality of water: is the water clear, cloudy, or dark?